 The thing I loved most about Seoul was the food markets as this was where I really got under the skin of the culture and it is where I began to learn about life in South Korea.
 I found that the food in South Korea is a whole new level of spicy and after sometime of getting used to the heat I fell in love with it.
 The Gwangjang Market was where I really had the chance to experience Korean food culture and as a world famous market I would highly recommend visiting it at least once!

 I also enjoyed visiting museums, galleries, temples and palaces to get more of an understanding of the country’s history.
 Autumn was a wonderful time to visit as the parks were full of the autumnal colour which made a very warming and beautiful atmosphere.
 I really loved the vibe in Seoul with its contemporary lifestyle crossed with its historical gems that are scattered across the city and it was a great city for just wandering around as I found something exciting on every corner.

-Places to Work in Seoul
+Work in Seoul